jgabatin/VBA/README.md

 # VBA

 Microsoft Excel macros for common tasks.
-Installation and compatibility is outlined within the folders' README.
+Instructions for installation are outlined within a folder's README.